đź§

 Delivery.
 Data.
 Done Properly.

-I work in that space — defining, moving, and proving data so programmes land cleanly.
+I work in that space—defining, moving and proving data so programmes land cleanly.

 đź§± Data Migration

 Strategy through to cutover.
-Structured, repeatable, reconciled.
+Structured, repeatable and reconciled.

-• CRM & ERP migrations
+• CRM and ERP migrations

 • Deterministic ETL patterns

-• Full audit & traceability
+• Full audit and traceability

 đź”— Data Integration